Kia Niro EV

 - 64 kWh battery

 In some markets only the larger battery variation will be offered.
-Having one of the most impressive ranges in its class, the official WLTP range is 301 miles (484 km) – making the EPA range around 260 miles (slightly more than the Kona).
+Having one of the most impressive ranges in its class, the official WLTP range is 301 miles (484 km) – making the EPA range around 238 miles (slightly less than the Kona).

 The Niro comes with a selection of driver assistance technology including Smart Cruise Control, Lane Following Assist (tracking the vehicle in front of the Niro), and keeps the vehicle in its lane.
 The Niro also has an advanced regenerative braking system – offering 4 levels of regeneration.